Mark-met-een-K/wp-search-insights/readme.txt

 3. Searches are already being recorded!
 Follow the link in the activation notice to your WP Search Insights dashboard.

 == Changelog ==
+= 1.3.7 =
+* Added ignore result button to all searches table

 = 1.3.6 =
 * Fix: random number one next to delete button